JoelJaison394/Byte-Bites/README.md

 # Byte-Bites

-### A MERN stack blog website for sharing articles on web development projects and technologies :fa-gratipay:
+### A MERN stack blog website for sharing articles on web development projects and technologies.

 #### Features